PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-18 05:46:22
+Last updated: 2024-04-18 05:46:56
-Random Quote: Men of honor will do things for their children that they would never consider doing for themselves.  -  Petyr Baelish
+Random Quote: Out there, I don't stand a chance.
+I do in here. - Jang Deok-su